Traveling Like a Human

 02

 All this is not as random as it might seem.
 You see, I found Sunny Chapman‘s place via the website Airbnb, which is sort of a paid version of CouchSurfing (a website that lists free places to stay in a limitless amount of cities around the world).
-I had grand designs to do some CouchSurfing in Italy, but I didn’t (maybe next trip), and stumbled upon Airbnb while looking for a cheap place to stay in NYC, seeing it as a nice compromise between a free couch and an expensive hotel room, with the added benefit of staying with a local.
+I had grand designs to do some CouchSurfing in Italy, but I didn’t (maybe next trip), and stumbled upon Airbnb while looking for a cheap place to stay in NYC.
+It’s a nice compromise between a free couch and an expensive hotel room, with the added benefit of staying with a local.

 I found that my experience was not much different than staying at a “bona fide” bed and breakfast where the hosts are more engaged in your day-to-day experience than at a hotel.